-In Formas’ environmental analysis operations, we review and synthesize research studies to support you in your work with the Swedish environmental objectives.
-To ensure that your work is as useful as possible, we invite you to suggest questions or topics where you need more information to make wise environmental decisions.
-Submit your suggestion using the form at the end of this page.
+Formas review and synthesize research studies to support the Swedish environmental objectives.
+To ensure that our evidence syntheses are useful, we invite you to suggest questions or topics where you need more information to make wise environmental decisions.

-We create syntheses in the form of so-called systematic reviews that contain conclusions about what the aggregate research says about a question.
-If a broader area is involved, we will instead create so-called systematic maps.
+We create evidence syntheses in form of systematic reviews, which contain conclusions about what the aggregated research says about a question.
+If the question is broad, we will instead create a systematic map.
 Systematic maps describe the available research about a topic and identify knowledge gaps.

 It takes us roughly two years to complete a systematic review or systematic map.
 Questions that require a quick response are therefore not suitable for such a review or map.

 We mainly address questions that concern a certain effect that an action or impact has on some factor in the environment.
-For example, previous questions we have responded to include: How effectient are constructed wetlands in retaining nitrogen and phosphorus?
+For example: How effective are constructed wetlands in retaining nitrogen and phosphorus?
 How is mountain vegetation affected by reindeer foraging?
-You can read similar questions on the websites of the Mistra Council for Evidence-Based Environmental Management and the Environmental Evidence Journal.

-We aim to ensure that the overviews and maps are as objective and transparent as possible while minimising the risk of distorted results.
-Therefore, we follow the international guidelines for environmental reviews and maps established by the Collaboration for Environmental Evidence (CEE).
-This means that we conduct a highly comprehensive literature search to find all the studies that can help answer a question.
-We also assess the relevance of the studies to the question at hand and the reliability of the results.
+We aim to ensure that the evidence syntheses are as objective and transparent as possible, to minimize the risk of distorted results.
+Therefore, we follow the international guidelines for environmental evidence syntheses established by the Collaboration for Environmental Evidence (CEE).
+This means that we conduct a highly comprehensive literature search to find all the studies that can help answer the question.
+We also assess the relevance of the studies and the reliability of the results.